Plaud-AI/plaud-sdk/README.md

 ## Introduction

-You can use this SDK to integrate PLAUD's AI-powered hardware and software services into your applications or products, including but not limited to:
+You can use this SDK to integrate PLAUD's AI-powered hardware and software services into your products, including but not limited to:

 - 🔌&nbsp;Connecting to PLAUD devices
 - 📊&nbsp;Monitoring device settings and status